cgpayne/electropsychographer/README.md

 # Code

+In this section we describe the structure of the code and how to run it in great detail.
+If you would like to see a summary of the model and the subsequent results, you can skip directly to [Model and Results](#model-and-results).

 All the software is written in Python scripts (located in `epg/`) and Jupyter notebooks (located in `notebooks/models/`).
 Some notable packages used are: `ts-fresh`, `scikit-learn`, and `pytorch`.
 The Python version I use is `3.9.15` and there is a `requirements.txt` in the top directory.

 There are two main phases of the software: the *script phase* and the *notebook phase*.
 In the *script phase* I handle the data processing in a production-ready manner, which involves reformatting the data, generating features from the time series (using `ts-fresh`), removing outliers, creating folds for cross validation, and finally running a PCA for dimensionality reduction.
 In the *notebook phase* I build the model in an exploratory manner, which uses the random forest algorithm that's optimized via a randomized search in a Jupyter notebook.